facundolazcano/Hyperbolic-Generative-Adversarial-Network/readme.txt

 Generative Adversarial Network

-The code and trained network wiil be upload when the journal paper be accept.
-For the moment you can review the preprint in https://arxiv.org/abs/2102.05567.
+The code and the trained networks will be uploaded when the journal article is accepted.
+For now, you can review the preprint at https://arxiv.org/abs/2102.05567.